 What we do

-FORCLIME’s objective in the Strategic Area of FMU establishment is to facilitate the development of the FMU model in order to manage FMUs in accordance with the principles of sustainable forest management (SFM) and the national targets on climate change mitigation.
-Besides that experiences from pilot FMUs shall be disseminated among other FMUs in the country.
+FORCLIME’s objective in the Strategic Area of SFM is to establish forest management structures at the provincial level and community forestry schemes at the local level in project regions in accordance with the principles of sustainable forest management (SFM) and national targets on climate change mitigation and biodiversity conservation.
+In addition, the experiences of pilot districts will be disseminated across other regions of the country.

 How we work